 Caroline Burton is a fibre artist residing in New Zealand.
-She creates sculptural forms which are worn, hung or placed.
+She creates abstract contemporary artworks, often with three-dimensional sculptural elements.
 Caroline's work has a strong spiritual component, each piece being an expression of aspects of her faith and inspired by natural forms.
 A background in engineering has fuelled her fascination with three-dimensional structures and the relationships between different forms within an environment.

 "I find the process of sculpting with unspun fibres fascinating with every new piece that I create.
 There is an alchemy to the process of transforming wisps of fibre into something with form, structure and strength".

 Feltmaking is an ancient art form which allows the artist to explore a subject in a unique way.
 Incredibly fragile at the outset of the process, becoming increasingly tactile and physical as the fibres intertwine and lock together.

 Caroline has become fascinated with the fragility and beauty of the fibre art in the early stages of the process.
 She has recently developed a method of creating and capturing unique, ephemeral fibre art works which she reproduces as prints.

 Where possible, Caroline uses fibre sourced from New Zealand flocks.
 This is in keeping with her belief that we have a responsibility to use the resources that have been provided for us with care and consideration.